uyuni-project/sumaform/README_ADVANCED.md

 In order to use another or a cached image, use the `hvm_disk_image` variable.
 If the `hvm_disk_image` is set to the empty string, no image will be copied in `/var/testsuite-data/`.
 For example, to use a local image copy it in `salt/virthost/` folder and set `hvm_disk_image = "salt://virthost/imagename.qcow2"`

+The template disk image for Xen paravirtualized virtual machines is the openSUSE 15.1 JeOS image and is downloaded when applying the highstate on the Xen virtual host.
+As for the other image template, in order to use another or a cached image, use the `xen_disk_image` variable.

+Note that the Xen virtualization host will be rebooted when applying the highstate in order to use the newly installed Xen kernel.

 ## Turning convenience features off